jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/us/south-carolina-coronavirus-cases.html.html.md

 </div>

-At least 45 new coronavirus deaths and 1,444 new cases were reported in South Carolina on July 31.
-Over the past week, there have been an average of 1,487 cases per day, a decrease of 24 percent from the average two weeks earlier.
+At least 39 new coronavirus deaths and 1,583 new cases were reported in South Carolina on Aug.
+1. Over the past week, there have been an average of 1,513 cases per day, a decrease of 18 percent from the average two weeks earlier.

-As of Saturday evening, there have been at least 90,599 cases and 1,751 deaths in South Carolina since the beginning of the pandemic, according to a New York Times database.
+As of Sunday morning, there have been at least 90,599 cases and 1,751 deaths in South Carolina since the beginning of the pandemic, according to a New York Times database.